stffrdhrn/sdram-controller/readme.md

 ```

-From above most signals should be pretty much self explainatory.
-Ill list some important points here for now.
+From tje above diafram most signals should be pretty much self explainatory.
+Here are some important points for now.
 It will be expanded on later.
- - `haddr` is equivelant to `{bank, row, column}`
+ - `haddr` is equivelant to the concatenation of `{bank, row, column}`
- - `rd_enable` should be set to high once an address is presented on the `addr` bus and we which to read data.
+ - `rd_enable` should be set to high once an address is presented on the `addr` bus and we wish to read data.
  - `wr_enable` should be set to high once `addr` and `data` is presented on the bus
  - `busy` will go high when the read or write command is acknowledged. `busy` will go low when the write or read operation is complete.
 In the case of read data should be on the bus for the next posedge.
  - **NOTE** For single reads and writes `wr_enable` and `rd_enable` should be set low once `busy` is observed.
 This will protect from the controller thinking another request is needed.

 ## Project Status/TODO
  - [x] Compiles
- - [ ] simulated
+ - [ ] Simulated
- - [ ] confirmed in De0 Nano
+ - [ ] Confirmed in De0 Nano

 ## Project Setup
-This project has been developed with quartus II.
+This project has been developed with altera quartus II.

 ## License
 BSD